proactis-documentation/documentation-source/docs/p2p/expensesGateway.md

 ---

-## Import/ExpenseClaim/Comments/Comment
+## Comment Element
-The attributes supported by the Comment element within the xml are listed below:
+The attributes supported by the Import/ExpenseClaim/Comments/Comment and Import/ExpenseClaim/Items/Item/Comments/Comment elements within the xml are listed below:

 | Attribute Name  | Description                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------|
 | ELEMENT  TEXT | The text of the comment |

 ### Notes
 1. A claim can have any number of comments.

 ---

-## Import/ExpenseClaim/References/Reference
+## Reference Element
-The attributes supported by the Reference element within the xml are listed below:
+The attributes supported by the Import/ExpenseClaim/References/Reference and Import/ExpenseClaim/Items/Item/References/Reference elements within the xml are listed below:

 | Attribute Name  | Description                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------|